deeptools/pyGenomeTracks/README.md

   --region REGION       Region to plot, the format is chr:start-end --BED BED             Instead of a region, a file containing the regions to
                         plot, in BED format, can be given.
-If this is the case, multiple files will be created using a prefix the value of --outFileName --width WIDTH         figure width in centimeters (default is 40) --plotWidth PLOTWIDTH
+If this is the case, multiple files will be created.
+It will use the value of --outFileName as a template and put the coordinates between the file name and the extension.
+  --width WIDTH         figure width in centimeters (default is 40) --plotWidth PLOTWIDTH
                         width in centimeters of the plotting (central) part